 The menu, even for delivery, needs to be a balance between comfort and excitement.
 But we have to keep logistics in mind.
 We can’t pack certain dishes that won’t travel well.
 Take, for instance, raw fish.
 This is not the time to experiment with sending ceviche for deliverySameer Seth, co-founder, Hunger Inc (O’Pedro, Bombay Canteen and Bombay Sweet Shop)

 A lot of upscale restaurants are using great packaging combined with customization requests to placate their guests.
-Take for instance Alinea (Michellin 3 star restaurants in Chicago, birthplace of molecular gastronomy) which serves wine-pairings to go with their take-out menu.
+Take for instance Alinea (Michellin 3 star restaurant in Chicago, birthplace of molecular gastronomy) which serves wine pairings to go with their take-out menu.
 The box includes a note on the pairings as well as how to retouch each component at home so that they can closely mimic the in-restaurant dining experience

 A Goan Poee making workshop hosted by O Pedro’s chef Hussain Shahzad over Zoom

 In India as well, @home experience are becoming popular.
 Take for instance the 4-course meal offered by Zorawar Kalra’s Massiver Restaurants made by their chefs in the comfort of the customer’s home including a cocktail customized to the customer’s choice.

 We will recreate Masala Library at your home – including sending servers, chefs and foodZorawar Kalra, Massive Restaurants (Farzi Cafe, PaPaYa)

 Even 5-star hotels have jumped on the delivery bandwagon with Taj’s “Hospitality@Home” and Marriott international’s “Marriott on Wheels” initiatives.
 With leisure travel severely impacted, everyone using food delivery as a sustenance channel.